 Australia is pushing the small but strategic markets which could help its developers gain project funding.
 Lithium exports are expected to be worth $3 billion in 2024-2025, compared to $69 billion for iron ore.

-China tantalum metal producers' sales volume statistics by province by month
+China tantalum metal producers' number MoM output increase statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.